agilej/RTL/readme.md

 </r:layout>
 ```

-## Tags Explain
+### Tags Explain

-* yieldTitle
-    `Used in template page, can set the single page's title`
-* yieldStylesheets
-    `Used in template page, add the page specific style`
-* yieldJavascripts
-    `Used in template page, add the page specific javascript`
-* yieldBody
-    `Used in template page, output the your templated page`
-* layout
+* `layout`
-    `Used in templated page, declare current page needs templated`
+    Used in templated page, declare current page needs templated
-* stylesheet
+* `stylesheet`
-    `Used in templated page, specify one stylesheet which needed by current page`
+    Used in templated page, specify one stylesheet which needed by current page
-* javascript
+* `javascript`
-    `Used in templated page, specify one javascript which needed by current page`
+    Used in templated page, specify one javascript which needed by current page

 # Paginate Tags